 How To Choose Which Beach To Visit in Croatia

 How do you choose where to swim in the sparkling azure Adriatic?
-There are over 1,000 islands, inlets, and isles stretching across 6,000 kilometers of coastline in Croatia.
+Over 1,000 islands, inlets, and isles stretch across 6,000 kilometers of coastline in Croatia.

-If you plan to travel to Croatia to enjoy the beaches, you will not be disappointed.
+You will not be disappointed if you plan to travel to Croatia to enjoy the beaches.

 How To Tip In Croatia

-The good news is that there is not a big tipping etiquette in Croatia.
-Generally, gratuities are not widely expected, but that certainly doesn’t mean they’re not appreciated!
+The good news is that Croatia does not have a big tipping etiquette.
+Generally, gratuities are not widely expected, but that doesn’t mean they’re not appreciated!

 The best rule of thumb to use here is that if you feel you experienced outstanding service and staff who were friendly and attentive, then, by all means, go ahead and leave a few extra kunas.